steiner-de/aptiq_interview/docs/README.md

       - Install required libraries (e.g., beautifulsoup4, requests).
       - Run the script to reproduce the same results.

-# Instructions on how to execute package
+# Instructions on how to execute package (primary)
   1. Ensure Python is installed on the operating system
+  2. Clone the GitHub repository
+  3. Open the terminal or command prompt and navigate to the local directory containing the cloned repository
+  4. Execute the setup_and_run.bat or setup_and_run.bash file (use .bat for Windows and .bash for unix/MacOS
+  5. The output file will be generated in the src folder of the repository

+# Alternative Execution
+  1. Ensure Python is installed on the operating system
-  2. Execute the batch file setup.bat
+  2. Clone the GitHub repository
+  3. Open the IDE of your choice and open the GitHub project
+  4. Open the terminal/command prompt and navigate to the repository location
+  5. In the terminal execute the following command 'pip install -r requirements.txt'
+  6. In the IDE run the /src/main.py file
+  7. Output json file will be located in the /src/ directory